andresromerouy/DataSciInPractice24/Examples/[UM-05E] Example - Book recommendations.md

 3552052054    0.010753
 3552048693    0.010753
 1583330844    0.010753
-Name: isbn, Length: 41479, dtype: float64
+Name: count, Length: 41479, dtype: float64
 ```

 The interpretation of the confidence is straightforward: on top, 30.1% of the readers of the *The Martian Chronicles* have picked the book with ISBN 0345342968.
 Next, 27.9% have picked the book with ISBN 0971880107.
 These would be the first recommendations.
+Joining the top five confidence values with the relevant columns of `items`, we can produce a clear report.
+Note that, now, the columns on which the join is based are specified by the parameters `left_index` and `right_on`,

 ```
-In [19]: pd.DataFrame({'conf': conf[:5]}).join(items.set_index('isbn'))[['title', 'author', 'conf']]
+In [17]: pd.DataFrame({'conf': conf[:5]}).merge(items, left_index=True, right_on='isbn')[['title', 'author', 'conf']]

-Out[19]:
+Out[17]:
                                 title           author      conf
 0345342968             Fahrenheit 451     RAY BRADBURY  0.301075
 0971880107                Wild Animus     Rich Shapero  0.279570